 The divas recount maidens’ hopes and despairs, housebound or imprisoned.
 Lacking dowries or destinies, their surest emancipation lies in choosing death.

-Acting as virgins and accompanied by an archaic ensemble of harp, lute, and harpsichord, Mina and the Baroness discuss their dreams, becoming more disillusioned as they realize that they are locked up without hope of release—for they have no dowries.
-Emmy juxtaposes her plight with theirs, speaking similar thoughts from within an actual prison.
-All three watch life—and notably men—pass them by, unable to participate in it because of their gender or imprisonment.
+Opening boxes that unfold into dollhouses, Mina and the Baroness find themselves imprisoned in a world of Victorian virgins, whereas Emmy finds herself in an actual prison.
+Mina and the Baroness discuss their dreams, becoming disillusioned as they realize that, lacking dowries, they are locked up without hope of release except through death.
+Emmy juxtaposes her plight with theirs.
+All three watch life—and notably men—pass them by.
 As the tale proceeds, a realization grows that the only way out is either through rebellion or the ultimate freedom brought by death.
-(Mina Loy frequently addressed the plight of virgins.
-Both Emmy Hennings and the Baroness actually were imprisoned for prostitution, theft, forging draft avoidance documents, and being suspected of spying for Germany.
-In addition, Hennings played the lute.)

 A hidden heretic denounces surgically enforced virginity.